-At June 30, 2022, the City reported a liability of \$137,526 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2023, the City reported a liability for its proportionate share of the net pension liability of \$160,340.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date and rolled forward using generally accepted actuarial procedures.
 The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2021, the City's proportion was 0.002157%, which was an increase of 0.000085% from its proportion measured as of June 30, 2020.
-For the year ended June 30, 2022, the City recognized pension expense of \$12,982 for non-hazardous classifications.
+At June 30, 2022, the City's proportion was 0.002218%, which was an increase of 0.000061% from its proportion measured as of June 30, 2021.

+For the year ended June 30, 2023, the City recognized pension expense of \$20,841 for non-hazardous classifications.
+At June 30, 2023, the City reported deferred outflows and inflows of resources related to pensions from the following sources: